vuex-orm/plugin-graphql/docs/guide/setup/README.md

 VuexORM.use(VuexORMApollo, { database: database });
 ```

-## Possible options:
+## Possible options

 These are the possible options to pass when calling `VuexORM.use()`:

 - `database` (required): The Vuex-ORM database.
 - `url` (optional, default: '/graphql'): The URL to the graphql api.
 Will be passed to apollo-client.
 - `debug` (optional, default: false): Set to true to activate the debug logging.
+We recommend to activate this in
+  development env.

+More options will come in future releases.